-UPDATE 1-POSCO Q2 profit jumps 44 pct from year ago on improved profit margins
+UPDATE 2-POSCO Q2 profit jumps 44 pct from year ago on improved profit margins

 * Q3 Iron ore prices to be around $60-$65/T

-* Sees global steel demand to continue to rise
+* Sees global steel demand to continue to rise (Adds executive comments in paragraph 13, third-quarter outlook)

 By Jane Chung and Hyunjoo Jin